project-cece/django-international-sites/readme.md

 How is the country code detected from the request?

-1. If unique domain name (e.g. projectcece.nl), use country data of related country code
+1. If a unique domain name set in `settings.UNIQUE_DOMAINS` (e.g. example.nl), use country data of related country code
 2. If country code is forced as url parameter (i.e. projectcece.com/c=fr), use that country code
 3. If a cookie with location preference is used, use that country code
 4. Check location based on visitor IP address, use that country code